 2. Give thanks for what you can still do.

-I’m amazed at Nick Vujicic’s life and story.
-This man, born without limbs, will more than inspire you and stir up a heart of gratitude for the things you can still do in hard times.
+I’m still amazed at Nick Vujicic’s life and story.
+This man, born without limbs, will more than inspire you and stir up a heart of gratitude for the things you can still do, even in hard times.
 Sort of makes our circumstances or complaints fade, huh?

 3. Trust God to do what you cannot do.

 The secret lies not in our strength, but in God’s.
 That’s true in Nick’s life, and it will be true for us.
-Looking to Jesus for our strength takes our eyes off own weaknesses and difficulties.
-The apostle Paul learned that same truth: “I can do all things through Christ who strengthens me” (Philippians 4:13, NKJ).
+Looking to Jesus for our strength takes our eyes off our own weaknesses and difficulties.
+The apostle Paul learned that same truth: “I can do all things through Him who gives me strength” (Philippians 4:13, NIV).

 4. Pray for others you know who are also enduring hard times.

 It’s not always easy to think about others when we’re hurting, because we can always find someone in a worse condition than ourselves.
 And we don’t always want to consider that–right now.
 But hard times are not occasions for a pity party, but an opportunity for an empathy party.
+In these pandemic times, we are all being affected with loss in one way or another.
 Praying for others focuses our attention upward and outward, rather than inward.

 5. Rest in the Lord.